 Generally you will find Pay as you Go plans are offered in the UK for less than 12 months but tend to be slightly more expensive, with calls and texts charged at a standard charge.
 Contract plans tend to be less expensive than Pay as you Go but typically can only be purchased on 12 and 24 months contracts, which isn’t ideal if you are only visiting the UK for a short period of time.

-When you arrive at your new student accommodation it’s really important that you that you register with the local doctor surgery (a General Practitioner or GP) by visiting the surgery.
-This is a free service and is where you will visit if you are need to been seen by a doctor for a non-emergency issue.
+When you arrive at your new student accommodation it’s really important that you register with the local doctor surgery (a General Practitioner or GP) by visiting the surgery.
+This is a free service and is where you will visit if you need to been seen by a doctor for a non-emergency issue.

 You can check out the lists for your area by NHS for England and Wales or NHS 24 for Scotland.

 Another useful contact is NHS 24 who can provide out-of hours health advice over the phone by calling their helpline on 08454 24 24 24.

 Dental treatment in the UK can be very expensive and isn’t free everywhere so you will need to check out various options available in your city location.
 NHS dentists tend to be cheaper and subsidised, again though you will need to be registered in advance for any treatment you receive from them.
 You can check out the lists for your area by visiting NHS for England and Wales or NHS 24 (for Scotland).